Would you like to download this whitepaper?

 Key Questions to Ask

-Assessing and implementing changes to improve compliance may seem unnecessary especially if you have not incurred any penalties.
+Assessing and implementing changes to improve VAT compliance may seem unnecessary especially if you have not incurred any penalties.
 In reality your business could be still open to potential risks and avoidable costs which may come to light under an FTA audit.

-Compliance risks will typically increase subject to company size, nature of business and transactional volumes.
+VAT Compliance risks will typically increase subject to company size, nature of business and transactional volumes.
 For example, large enterprise Tax Groups are more complex to manage and have greater risks and costs to comply.
 However, they can affect businesses of any size and some review is advised especially as the FTA has issued several clarification notices since January 1st, 2018.

 Best practice recommends periodic reviews to identify compliance risks.
 Ideally you should be considering the following questions: